LucasThurnherr/Printable-3D-Gaze-Tracking-Glass-Frames-and-Software/README.md

   Make sure your additional dependencies looks similar to "Install\Additional Dependencies.txt" Make sure your additional include libraries looks similar to "Install\Additional Include Directories.txt" (May be smaller if you have opencv_world3416d.lib installed instead)

+### Post-Compilation
+If the gaze-tracker works with a webcam, it is ready to be converted to the extended gaze tracker.
+Replace "3D-Eye-Tracker-master\main\main.cpp" with "main.cpp" in the main repo.
+RealSense camera and IP stream must be connected to the program for this version to run.

 ## How to run